hannahfluch/homie/README.md

 homie -h
 ```

+For example, a red dino can be rendered using [this](docs/examples/dino.toml) config.

 ## Reloading Sprites On-the-Fly
 Want to update Homie's appearance without restarting the program?
 Homie can receive signals to reload the sprites: